lifelong-learning-systems/l2logger/examples/README.md

 Repeated invocations will create their own scenario folders, with the timestamp included as part of the name, as suggested.

-## trivial
+## mock_parallel_workflow

+Demonstrates usage of multiprocessing with the logging library.
+In this example, the logging and agent aspects of the program are mostly handled together in the `LoggerInfo` class within `parallel_helper.py`, while `parallel_example.py` focuses on enabling the parallel aspects of the script.
+For this reason, please ensure you're first familiar with the simple example.

-Demonstrates usage of multiprocessing with the logging library; is very much a work in progress, but demonstrates the usefulness of having each worker have its own folder within the scenario directory.
+This example also demonstrates the usefulness of each worker having its own folder within the scenario directory, to simplify synchronization as each process gets its own copy of the logger instance.

 Ensure the l2 virtual environment is active, then run simply via:
 ```
-cd trivial
+cd mock_parallel_workflow
-python trivial_example.py input_trivial.json
+python parallel_example.py input_parallel.json
 ```
-It will create logs in whichever relative folder is specified in the `logging_base` field within `input_trivial.json`
+It will create logs in whichever relative folder is specified in the `logging_base` field within `input_parallel.json`

+You can speciy the number of workers/processes via changing the `threads` field within `input_parallel.json` as well.

 ## Tips
-Make sure to not add logs in example to git
+- Make sure to not add logs produced from the examples to git
+- On certain Windows environments, the `mock_parallel_workflow` example may produce an error or inconsistent output; for this reason, we highly suggest using Ubuntu 18 or macOS for experimenting with the parallel example.